Insaida/nscCTF/GettingStarted.md

 ## <a name="devenv"></a> Setting up a Development Environment ##

-In order to facilitate development by different users with different systems, the picoCTF Platform uses [Vagrant](http://vagrantup.com "Vagrant") to create an identical Linux setup across platforms.
+In order to facilitate development by different users with different systems, the nscCTF Platform uses [Vagrant](http://vagrantup.com "Vagrant") to create an identical Linux setup across platforms.
 Vagrant works on top of any number of different virtualization [providers](https://docs.vagrantup.com/v2/providers/ "providers"), though we recommend [VirtualBox](https://www.virtualbox.org/ "VirtualBox"), since this is the one we have used with the most success.

 After installing VirtualBox and Vagrant, follow these steps to get your development environment up and running:

-1. Clone the `picoCTF-Platform-2` repository.
+1. Clone the `nscCTF-Platform-2` repository.
 2. Inside the repository, run `vagrant up`.
-This will download an Ubuntu 14.04 image, create a new VM, then execute a set of setup scripts inside that VM that install the necessary dependencies for the picoCTF Platform.
+This will download an Ubuntu 14.04 image, create a new VM, then execute a set of setup scripts inside that VM that install the necessary dependencies for the nscCTF Platform.
 Note that this process can take a long time (about 30 minutes from scratch).
 3. Once the setup is completed, run `vagrant ssh` to connect to the development VM.

 There are many other useful [Vagrant commands](http://docs.vagrantup.com/v2/cli/ "Vagrant commands") that it will be useful to be familiar with, such as `vagrant suspend` to suspend your development VM and `vagrant reload` to restart it.

 ###<a name="devenv-novagrant"></a>  What if I don't want to use Vagrant?
-You do not need to use either Vagrant or VirtualBox to run the picoCTF Platform.
+You do not need to use either Vagrant or VirtualBox to run the nscCTF Platform.
 This is purely to ease development.
-You can always run the picoCTF Platform directly on Ubuntu 14.04 or a similar Linux distribution by running the `scripts/vagrant_setup.sh` directly on the target machine (as root).
-This is the recommended approach for setting up the picoCTF Platform on a production server.
+You can always run the nscCTF Platform directly on Ubuntu 14.04 or a similar Linux distribution by running the `scripts/vagrant_setup.sh` directly on the target machine (as root).
+This is the recommended approach for setting up the nscCTF Platform on a production server.

-## <a name="starting"></a> Starting the picoCTF Platform ##
+## <a name="starting"></a> Starting the nscCTF Platform ##

-Once inside your development VM, you can launch the picoCTF Platform by running the `devploy` command.
-This will deploy the latest version of your code to be served by the web server, then restart both the web server and the picoCTF API.
+Once inside your development VM, you can launch the nscCTF Platform by running the `devploy` command.
+This will deploy the latest version of your code to be served by the web server, then restart both the web server and the nscCTF API.

 You should now be able to visit the deployed site in a browser at `127.0.0.1:8080` on the host machine (or `127.0.0.1` directly on the VM).
 Note that going to `localhost` will display the site, but will **not** handle cookies correctly.